Cluster cell embeddings using a KNN graph-based algorithm

 first argument is missing.

-For even more advanced customization, users can manually call the knn
+For even more advanced customization, users can manually call the knn, knn_to_graph, and cluster_graph methods rather

 Implementing custom clustering steps